qhe-ai/qhe-ai.github.io/_pages/about.md

 <summary>Research Interests: Large Language Models, RLHF, Human-AI Alignment, Game AI, Reinforcement Learning</summary>
 <br>

 I'm broadly interested in large language models, human-AI alignment, RLHF, and AI security.
 Currently, my research aims to i) develop controllable AI in both training and inference/adaptation; ii) theory and real-world application of Human-AI alignment; and iii) understand the structural information of LLMs, RLHF & RL and how to leverage it to enable agent performance.
 And yes, we are developing these methods for RL and LLMs.
-Our [technology](https://openreview.net/pdf?id=eN1T7I7OpZ) powers the world's most popular fighting game.

 </details>